 Even if you don’t travel often, a travel rewards credit card might come in handy should you need to travel abroad in the future or if you’re saving for a vacation.
 Plus, in most cases, you can spend your points on purchases other than travel, if you’d like.

 If you want a card with one of the best rewards programs, check out the Chase Sapphire Preferred Card.
 It’s comprehensive, and while you can certainly rack up plenty of points on travel purchases, you’ll have plenty of flexibility for earning points in other ways and spending them.

-You’ll earn five times the points on travel purchased through Chase Ultimate Rewards and two times the points on all other purchases.
+You’ll earn five times the points on travel purchased through Chase Ultimate Rewards and two times the points on all other travel purchases.
 Plus, you’ll receive a complimentary $50 Annual Ultimate Rewards Hotel Credit.
-You’ll get three points at restaurants and two times the points for all other purchases.
+You’ll also get three points at restaurants when you dine out.

 The only potential downside to this credit card is the $95 annual fee.
 But in our eyes, the rewards program makes it worth it.
 You’ll be able to redeem points for flights, hotel stays, car rentals and more.
 Plus, you’ll earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.